-How to forecast AR, AP, Unearned Revenue & Prepayments
+How to forecast AR, AP, Unearned or Deferred Revenue & Prepayments

 Timing profiles represent how quickly a revenue or expense is received or paid out as cash as compared to when the revenue or expense is recognised on the Profit & Loss.
 All timing profiles are automatically set to ‘immediate’, meaning the revenue, cost of sales, or expense is expected to be paid out or received as cash in the same month it is recorded on the P&L.

 For example, usually a restaurant’s revenue is all collected immediately, when you pay with a credit card.
 In this case, you would want to indicate that 100% of the revenue is collected to cash within the same month.

 Timing profiles can be set at the classification, heading, or the individual account level.